nootnoot25/Rubiks-cube-robot-pathfinding/README.md

 Exploring the limits of Q-learning guided by optimisation heuristics to solve the pocket Rubik’s cube.
 A project done under the module "Autonomous Robotic Systems" at the University of Nottingham Malaysia

+This project uses Open AI gym and the 2x2 Rubiks cube enviroment by @DoubleGremlin181 (https://github.com/DoubleGremlin181)

 # Basis of the project
 In this project, the rubiks cube is used as an enviroment to test how well different pathfinding algorithms (3-opt, Genetic algorithm and Simulated Annealing) are able to improve the abilities of Q-learning.
 Usually, reinforcement learning algorithms struggle with pathfinding problems as reward schemes are difficult to organise.
 As such, we try to use the path finding algorithms as a guiding method for reinforcement learning